-We believe in perseverance.
-Leon County Schools promotes the development of the individual's inner strength so that he or she can remain constant to a purpose, idea or task.
-This includes dedication, consistency and a positive attitude.
+Perseverance - Leon County School District promotes the inner strength to remain constant to a purpose, idea or task in the face of obstacles.
+This includes dedication, consistency and having a positive attitude.

 STUDENT CODE OF CONDUCT

 INTRODUCTION

 This Code of Conduct applies to all students in the district.
 It applies to activities at school, on school buses or other school property, on field trips, at athletic events, and at other school-sponsored activities.
 State law and district policy also provide for discipline for certain serious offenses by students that occur off campus, at school bus stops, and after school hours.